awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 **sts:DurationSeconds**
 Works with [numeric operators](reference_policies_elements_condition_operators.md#Conditions_Numeric)\.
 Use this key to specify the duration \(in seconds\) that a principal can use when getting an AWS STS bearer token\.
 Some AWS services require that you have permission to get an AWS STS service bearer token before you can access their resources programmatically\.
 For example, AWS CodeArtifact requires principals to use bearer tokens to perform some operations\.
-The aws codeartifact get\-authorization\-token command returns a bearer token\.
+The `aws codeartifact get-authorization-token` command returns a bearer token\.
 You can then use the bearer token to perform AWS CodeArtifact operations\.
 For more information about bearer tokens, see [Using bearer tokens](id_credentials_bearer.md)\.
 **Availability** – This key is present in requests that get a bearer token\.
 You cannot make a direct call to AWS STS to get a bearer token\.
 When you perform some operations in other services, the service requests the bearer token on your behalf\.
 The key is not present for AWS STS assume\-role operations\.

 **sts:ExternalId**